RokIvansek/markov_switching_model/README.md

 A simple two-regime Markov Switching model was chosen.
 Two Gaussian distributions for the regimes and a Bernoulli distribution for regime switching.
 An EM algorithm was implemented in R and used to fit the model to the data (daily electricity prices).

-The implementation of the EM algorithm follows [a paper](https://personal.eur.nl/kole/rsexample.pdf) by Erik Kole.
+The implementation of the EM algorithm follows [an example](https://personal.eur.nl/kole/rsexample.pdf) by Erik Kole.